 “No, of course not,” she lied.
 They’d had one big argument about this, after which Jadzia had decided it wasn’t worth it to try to get him to either give her permission to go down into the starbase’s depths or admit that she shouldn’t need his permission in the first place.
 He’d read one little article about some symbiont suffered radiation damage and killing the host and he’d been paranoid about radiation since.
 It was no good to repeat that the host in question had been in frail health already.

 And meanwhile, one of the few scientific projects Jadzia had been able to do on Qo’onos had involved the effect of accumulated matter-antimatter reaction on an area’s radiation levels over the years.
-There was no place better to study that than a starbase’s power levels; even starships usually didn’t last long enough to provide the kind of readings she’d gotten from this one, which had been orbiting Martisheva for over a hundred years, since the planet had joined the Federation.
+There was no place better to study that than a starbase’s power levels; even starships usually didn’t last long enough to provide the kind of readings she’d gotten from this one, which had been orbiting Martisheva for over a century, since the planet had joined the Federation.
 Another year and it would probably have to be cleaned out; power levels couldn’t be left to lie much longer than this for safety reasons.
 In short, this was a kind of unique opportunity.

 Meanwhile, Worf still looked suspicious.
 “There are other things you can do here,” he reminded her.
 “Didn’t you say there were chemicals on Martisheva occurring naturally nowhere else in known space?”